Learning to Aggregate Multi-Scale Context for Instance Segmentation in Remote Sensing Images: The Proposed Approach

 \subsection{Spatial Context Pyramid}

-After aggregating feature maps across different levels, the feature pyramid remains containing spatially local information, thus we introduce spatial context pyramid (SCP) to further augment the features by learning global spatial context within each level.
-Former attempts in this area \cite{wang2018non,hu2018squeeze,cao2020global,zhu2019empirical,huang2019ccnet} normally integrate several visual attention blocks into the backbone to enable global receptive fields.
+After aggregating feature maps across different levels, the feature pyramid remains to contain spatially local information, thus we introduce spatial context pyramid (SCP) to further augment the features by learning global spatial context within each level.
+Former attempts in this area \cite{hu2018squeeze,wang2018non,zhu2019empirical,huang2019ccnet,cao2023global} normally integrate several spatial or channel attention blocks into the backbone to enable global receptive fields.
 Some architectures of these blocks are presented in Fig.~\ref{fig:5}.
-Among these methods, global context network (GCNet) \cite{cao2020global} is a simple but effective approach that combines NLNet \cite{wang2018non} and SENet \cite{hu2018squeeze} into a single lightweight module.
+Among these methods, non-local neural network (NLNet) \cite{wang2018non} is a general solution that computes pixel-wise correlations via embedded gaussian for every spatial position, while squeeze-and-excitation network (SENet) \cite{hu2018squeeze} tackles the problem from the perspective of channel attentions.
+To combine the spatial and channel modulation abilities, global context network (GCNet) \cite{cao2023global} is proposed to learn a single attention map for an image.
 However, we observe that in remote sensing images with objects only covering small areas, this design may bring too much useless background information to objects.
-To tackle this problem, we propose to add an extra path on top of this structure to learn the informativeness of each pixel.
+To tackle this problem, we propose adding an extra path on top of this structure to learn the informativeness of each pixel.
 Our core idea is that if the features of a pixel are informative enough, there's not much need to aggregate features from other spatial positions.
-Such a soft re-weighting strategy can effectively fuse local and global features while reducing information confounding.
+Such a soft re-weighting strategy can effectively fuse global features while reducing information confounding.

 The architecture of SCP is shown in Fig.~\ref{fig:3}~(b).
 This module also has a pyramid structure, thus can be easily inserted after the backbone or neck.
 Each layer consists of a context aggregation block (CABlock) with a residual connection.
 The detailed design of this block is presented in Fig.~\ref{fig:5}~(d).
 In each block, pixel-wise spatial context is aggregated by